MicrosoftDocs/win32/desktop-src/uxguide/mess-error.md

 Chances are, the problem really is unknown because the program's error handling support is lacking.

-While it's possible that this is a very poorly written error message, it more likely reflects the lack of good error handling by the underlying code—there is no specific information known about the problem.
+While it's possible that this is a very poorly written error message, it more likely reflects the lack of good error handling by the underlying code there is no specific information known about the problem.

 In order to create specific, actionable, user-centered error messages, your program's error handling code must provide specific, high-level error information: